Contrary and Contradictory

 F F T

-These terms can be easily confused.
+These terms can easily be confused.
 The easiest way to avoid confusion is to relate the relations of contrariety and contradiction to two kinds of universes, thus defining two kinds of opposites.
 Let U be a universe containing a number of individuals.

 U is a two dimensional universe; two properties P1 and P2 are defined upon this universe, such as: